dipcse07/CameraKit-SPM_Supported/README.md

 https://github.com/CameraKit/camerakit-ios/blob/master/README.md

-So now for this repo camerakit-ios supports SPM Package
+So now for this repo camerakit-ios supports SPM or Swift Package Manager

 ### All credits to the respective developers ###